VTS Volatility Trend Strategy crushed it in 2022 (Short Volatility)Jan 01, 2023

-With only 4 more trading days left in 2022, we can discuss the trading results of the VTS Volatility Trend Strategy.
+With 2022 in the books, we can discuss results from our VTS Volatility Trend Strategy.
 As I mentioned last week, it's the strategy in our portfolio that overwhelmingly gets the most questions asked.
 I would imagine that's partly due to people not having experience with Volatility ETF trading or Options trading, but a lot of it is also due to the great results we had this year compared to all other asset classes.

 Before we get to those results, let me remind you all there is a full video explaining the strategy that I hope everyone can set aside 10 minutes and watch through.